geudde/attic-chest/pages/04.season-3/17.meeting-38/02.vox/docs.md

 &emsp;No more let Mars exert his baleful power,
 &emsp;But eloquence and friendship rule the hour.
 &emsp;Let sprightly Hermes, whose inventive mind,
-&emsp;E’en to our songs my add a grace refined,
+&emsp;E’en to our songs may add a grace refined,
 &emsp;Whose Genius borne on Fancy’s Eagle wing,
 &emsp;Thro’ pathless Æther’s azure realms can spring,
 &emsp;To where the Sylphids urge their mimic war